Eschatologue/CM_wiki/docs/class/cleric/forge.md

 ### Level 17: Saint of Forge and Fire

 Your blessed affinity with fire and metal becomes more powerful.
-You have :dmg-imm: Immunity to :dmg-fire: Fire damage and while wearing metal armour, you have :dmg-res: Resistance to :dmg-bldg: Bludgeoning, :dmg-pier: Piercing, and :dmg-slsh: Slashing damage.
+You have :dmg-imm: Immunity to :dmg-fire: Fire damage and while wearing metal armour, you have :dmg-res: Resistance to :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, and :dmg-slsh: Slashing damage.

 --8<-- "includes/snippets/spells2/lv1.md"
 --8<-- "includes/snippets/spells2/lv2.md"